Category: Clean Language

 Cc

 What makes a question contextually clean in coaching and therapy?
 What is the value of these questions?
-Under what conditions does it makes sense to ask such a question?
+Under what conditions does it makes sense to ask them?

 Wh